Kitware/VTK/Wrapping/Python/README_WRAP.txt

 >>> lt.AddObserver(vtkCommand.ErrorEvent, onError)
 1
 >>> lt.SetTableRange(2,1)
-object: vtkLookupTable - event: ErrorEvent - msg: ERROR: In /home/jchris/Projects/VTK6/Common/Core/vtkLookupTable.cxx, line 122
+object: vtkLookupTable - event: ErrorEvent - msg: ERROR:
+  In /home/jchris/Projects/VTK6/Common/Core/vtkLookupTable.cxx, line 122
 vtkLookupTable (0x6b40b30): Bad table range: [2, 1]

 For convenience, the CallDataType can also be specified where the function is first declared with the help of the "calldata_type" decorator:

 >>> @calldata_type(vtk.VTK_INT)
 >>> def onError(object, event, calldata):
->>>     print("object: %s - event: %s - msg: %s" % (object.GetClassName(), event, calldata))
+>>>     print("object: %s - event: %s - msg: %s" % (object.GetClassName(),
+                                                    event, calldata))

 Subclassing a VTK class
 -----------------------

-It is possible to subclass a VTK class from within Python, but it is NOT possible to override the virtual methods of the class.
+It is possible to subclass a VTK class from within Python, but it is NOT possible to properly override the virtual methods of the class.
-The python-level code will be invisible to the VTK C++ code, the methods that you define will only be visible when you access the class from Python.
+The python-level code will be invisible to the VTK C++ code, so when the virtual method is called from C++, the method that you defined from within Python will not be called.
+The method will only be executed if you call it from within Python.

 It is therefore not reasonable, for instance, to subclass the vtkInteractorStyle to provide custom python interaction.
 Instead,